cuulee/contextablejs/README.md

 });
 ```

-As mentioned before, this package uses [typeable.js](https://github.com/xpepermint/typeablejs) for data type casting.
-Many common data types and array types are supported.
+This package uses [typeable.js](https://github.com/xpepermint/typeablejs) for data type casting.
+Many common data types and array types are supported but we can also define custom types or override existing types through a `typeOptions` key.
 Please check package's website for a list of supported types and further information.

 By default, all fields in a schema are set to `null`.
 We can set a default value for a field by setting the `defaultValue` option.

 Field validation is handled by the [validatable.js](https://github.com/xpepermint/validatablejs) package.
-We can configure the validator by passing the validator option to the Schema class, which will be passed directly to the Validator class.
+We can configure the package by passing the `validatorOptions` option to our schema which will be passed directly to the `Validator` class.
 The package provides many built-in validators, allows adding custom validators and overriding existing ones.
+When a document is created all validator methods share document's context thus we can write context-aware checks.
 Please check package's website for details.

+*Contextable.js* has a unique concept of handling field-related errors.
+It uses the [handleable.js](https://github.com/xpepermint/handleablejs) under the hood.
+We can configure the package by passing the `handlerOptions` key to our schema which will be passed directly to the `Handler` class.
+The package already provides some built-in handlers, it allows adding custom handlers and overriding existing ones.
+When a document is created all handlers share document's context thus we can write context-aware checks.
+Please check package's website for further information.

-Schema also holds information about class methods, instance methods, class virtual fields and instance virtual fields of a model.
-Note that you can define any type of method - synchronous or asynchronous, with callbacks or promises.
+Schema also holds information about model's class methods, instance methods, class virtual fields and instance virtual fields.
+You can define synchronous or asynchronous, class and instance methods.
+All model properties are context-aware and you can access the context through the `this.ctx` getter.

 ### Context

-Context is an object on which we attach application-related configuration, data adapters and other information.
-It provides methods for creating context-aware documents which we call models.
+Context is an object, holding application-related configuration data, data adapters and other information.
+It provides methods for creating unopinionated, context-aware, schema enforced models.

 **new Context(props)**